Bogala/langton-ant-dojo/STEP_6.md

 Property decorators are similar to method decorators.
 The only difference is they do not accept property descriptor as argument and do not return anything.

 ### Class decorator

+A class decorator is a function that accepts a constructor function and returns a contstructor function.
+Returning undefined is equivalent to returning the constructor function passed in as argument.

 Here, you can see the react-redux connect decorator

 ``` typescript